imeka/trk-io/README.rst

 - Can read and write `TrackVis` files.
 Handles affine transformation as ``nibabel.streamlines`` and `MI-Brain`__ would.
+- ``Reader`` can read all streamlines at once or can be used as a generator.
 - Follows ``nibabel.streamlines`` architecture (all 3D points are in a single ``Vec![Point3D]``).
 Currently, this is only useful for performance, but it may lead to easier changes when and if we support BLAS.